-Indeed, it was one of Koch's mentors, the pathologist Julius Cohnheim of Breslau, who in the 1860s started practical laboratory work to reproduce human disease processes in animals for further experimental research in such artificially created conditions.
+Indeed, it was one of Koch's mentors, the pathologist Julius Cohnheim of Breslau, who, in the 1860s, started practical laboratory work to reproduce human disease processes in animals for further experimental research in such artificially created conditions.
 Cohnheim's methodology had considerable influence on Koch's early bacteriology.
-Koch visited Cohnheim's laboratory in Breslau first in 1876, and once again in 1877, in order to demonstrate his own findings on anthrax, and to study the methodology of animal experimentation (for these visits, see Gradmann 2005b, 78).
-In the following section I shall examine more closely Cohnheim's considerations about the possibilities and limits of knowledge production by means of the animal model.28
+Koch visited Cohnheim's laboratory in Breslau, first in 1876 and again in 1877, in order to demonstrate his own findings on anthrax, and to study the methodology of animal experimentation (for these visits, see Gradmann 2005b, 78).
+In this section, I shall more closely examine Cohnheim's considerations about the possibilities and limits of knowledge production by means of the animal model.28

-The point of departure for Cohnheim's ideas was the broader interest among mid-19th century pathologists in inflammation as a fundamental phenomenon in many disease processes.
-In this context, Cohnheim decided around 1860 to dedicate his dissertation to the topic of inflammation (Maulitz 1978).
-A central conclusion of this work was that some fundamental questions in the aetiology of inflammatory processes could well be approached by substituting animals for human subjects (Cohnheim 1914 [1867]).
+The point of departure for Cohnheim's ideas was the broader interest among mid-nineteenth-century pathologists in inflammation as a fundamental phenomenon in many disease processes.
+In this context, Cohnheim decided, around 1860, to dedicate his dissertation to the topic of inflammation (Maulitz 1978).
+A central conclusion of this work was that some fundamental questions in the etiology of inflammatory processes could well be approached by substituting animals for human subjects (Cohnheim [1867] 1914).

-In the following years, Cohnheim and his colleague Bernhard Fränkel developed a new technique to transfer a specific human disease, in this case tuberculosis, to animals.
+In the following years, Cohnheim and his colleague Bernhard Fränkel developed a new technique for transferring a specific human disease, in this case tuberculosis, to animals.
 Initially, Cohnheim's interest here was not the study of the disease itself.
-Rather, he pursued the question whether by transmitting tissues or substances from one body to another "it is at all possible to generate a condition in guinea pigs that corresponds to tuberculosis in human beings"?
-(Cohnheim & Fränkel 1868, 265).
+Rather, he pursued the question of whether, by transmitting tissues or substances from one body to another, "it is at all possible to generate a condition in guinea pigs that corresponds to tuberculosis in human beings" (Cohnheim & Fränkel 1868, 265).